Ale-JRD/Trads/content/post/index-T1.md

 Rinji narrowed his eyes.

-「They’ve prepared… a trebuchet huh.」
+“They’ve prepared… a trebuchet huh.”

-「Not just a trebuchet.」
+“Not just a trebuchet.”

-「Lili.」
+“Lili.”

 Before I knew it, Lili of the Drunken Sword Party had joined us.

 She motioned toward the Sacraments, which was raising a cloud of dust.

-「They’ve brought siege towers too.
-They probably didn’t bring them directly from Alion; they likely assembled them on the move as they got closer to the Capital.」
+“They’ve brought siege towers too.
+They probably didn’t bring them directly from Alion; they likely assembled them on the move as they got closer to the Capital.”

-「That… rather large cart over there?」
+“That… rather large cart over there?”

-「It might be tough for regular humans… but they’ve got tireless Sacraments over there, and they even have some Sacraments that are many times larger than humans.
-Carrying and assembling the parts doesn’t work the same way as it would for us.」
+“It might be tough for regular humans… but they’ve got tireless Sacraments over there, and they even have some Sacraments that are many times larger than humans.
+Carrying and assembling the parts doesn’t work the same way as it would for us.”

 Siege towers— also called siege turrets, as their name suggests, are siege weapons.